elicoin/elicoin/README.md

 # Roadmap

-- Get on exchanges
+- Get on more exchanges
+- Elicoin Linux distro (Live USB Flash distro for mining)
+- Find e-services that would like to accept Elicoin
 - Android, iOS and macOS wallet
 - Paper wallet
+- ATM integration
 - New website
-- Social media
-- New design of desktop wallet
-- ATM integration
-- Lightning Network implementation

 # Block explorer